davjs/DevArch/README.md

 These customizations, or rather, *diagram definitions*, can then be checked in together with the sourcecode.

-This means that anyone with the sourcecode are able to regenerate diagrams that are tailored for comunicating the original intent.
+This means that anyone with the sourcecode are able to review the architechture without losing the original architechts intent.

 ####DevArch makes architechting more formal, more explicit, faster and easier.